Malavika-Srinivasan/CAS741/docs/Design/MIS/README.md

-# Module Interface Specification #
+This folder contains the Module Interface Specification for the SWHS software.

-Suggest following something like the example used in Lab 11 (Box 3D).
+The Module Interface Specification outlines details of the interface for each module in the program.

-Use doxygen (or equivalent) to document the interface for your modules.
+It is intended to ease navigation through the program for design and maintenance purposes.